-A: During the week, there is a professional dress code Monday-Friday from the morning to the early afternoon for classes, lunch, and Mass.
-There is a modesty dress code in effect throughout the week.
+A: During the week, there is a class dress code Monday-Friday from the morning to the early afternoon for classes, lunch, and Mass.
+There is a casual dress code in effect throughout the week.

 Please note that the dress code for the summer program differs somewhat from that during the regular academic year.
 To make it as straightforward and simple for participants as possible, the summer program dress code does not include all the variables of acceptable attire that would be included during the regular academic year.

 The dress code is enforced during the session, so be sure to bring clothing that meets these requirements.
 If you have any questions about the dress code or whether or not something meets the requirements, please do not hesitate to contact Best Week Ever Coordinator, Basia Syski.

 Q: Are students required to participate in all activities?
 Can they opt out of certain events?

 A: All attendees are expected to participate in the various activities (e.g. classes, daily Mass, various dances, hike, etc).
 This means students are expected to go to daily Mass, attend class, participate in the dances, go to adoration, and get involved in the various daily activities that are offered.
 For the parliamentary debate and talent show, students are encouraged, but not required to speak and perform.
 That everyone is involved in everything during the week is one of the reasons the program is so effective.
 Students have the opportunity to branch out of their comfort zones and try new things that perhaps they normally would not have done.